Miracle0x0/sglang_torch_utils/README.md

 1. **Universal Memory Profiler**: Like torch memory profiler, but can examine more low-level memory allocations, such as NCCL internal buffers.
 I personally used this to handle NCCL related memory issues.
 2. **Python GIL Detector**: Know which thread is holding Python GIL (code is in https://github.com/fzyzcjy/py_gil_spy)
 3. Merge multiple Torch Profiler traces from multiple ranks into one big trace (useful when checking cooperation between ranks).
+4. When PDL is enabled, Perfetto will not render some overlapped events, which is fixed by convert_to_perfetto_compatible.py
-4. Extract kernel time breakdown statistics from profiles.
+5. Extract kernel time breakdown statistics from profiles.